davidvarga/MBeautifier/README.md

 Main features
 -------------

- - Padding operators with white spaces based on the XML configuration file.
+ - Padding operators and keywords with white spaces
- - Correction white space padding of keywords
- - Correction of indentation using the Smart Indent functionality of the Matlab Editor
+ - Configurable indentation character and level.
+Indentation using the Smart Indent functionality of the MATLAB Editor
- - Removal of continuous empty lines (the number can be configured)
+ - Removal/addition of continuous empty lines
- - Optionally inserting missing element separators (commas) in matrix and cell array initializations
+ - Inserting missing element separators (commas) in matrix and cell array initializations
+ - Insert missing continuous symbol line in matrix and cell array initializations
+ - In-lining continuous lines
- - Different working modes: format the current page of the Matlab editor, format only a selection in the Matlab Editor or format file(s)
+ - Formats the current page of the MATLAB Editor or only a selection in the MATLAB Editor or file(s)
+ - While everything above is configurable in a single XML file

 Deployment and Configuration
 ----------------------------